ArthurDanjou/artsite/content/projects/ml-loan.md

 icon: i-ph-money-wavy-duotone
 ---

 This project focuses on building machine learning models to predict loan approval outcomes and assess default risk.
-The objective is to develop robust classification models that can effectively identify creditworthy applicants.
+The objective is to develop robust classification models that identify creditworthy applicants.

 ## 📊 Project Objectives